hoymkot/youtube-to-weibo/README.md

+# Introduction

 Migrate videos from Youtube to Sina Weibo, a Chinese incarnation of Twitter.
 Works as for 2021-07

+# Entry Point

+`py youtube_to_weibo.py`

 # Requirements

 * Python 3.2+
-* Pillow: for image conversion
+* Python Pillow: for image conversion
-* mouse: for native mouse control
+* Python mouse: for native mouse control
-* keyboard: for keyboard mouse control
+* Python keyboard: for keyboard mouse control
-* youtube-dl: download youtube video
+* Python youtube-dl: download youtube video
-* Selenium: control web browser
+* Python Selenium: control web browser
-* AutoIt: for native file upload selection
+* Windows AutoIt: for native file upload selection

 # Setup Before Use
 * update config.py (see below for detail)